 The Materials Science Specialization is an interdisciplinary program open to chemistry and physics majors in the School of Science, who have a strong interest in creating new organic, biological, or inorganic materials and/or exploring the properties and applications of these materials.
 Students should have a background in chemistry and physics and be comfortable with mathematics.
-Chemistry students are free to pursue research projects in either the Chemistry Department or Physics Department.
 Chemistry majors who successfully complete this program will graduate with a BS in Chemistry or ACS BS in Chemistry and a Materials Science Specialization.
+Students pursuing the specialization and the ACS BS in Chemistry may complete the research requirement in either the Chemistry Department or Physics Department.
 Students will be prepared to pursue a wide variety of careers or graduate study in chemistry, biophysics, or materials science.

 To complete the Materials Science Specialization, students must take the standard Chemistry Core courses (CHE 371/Quantum Chemistry and CHE 372/Chemical Thermodynamics and Kinetics must both be taken when this specialization is applied to the BS in Chemistry degree); the required Chemistry Correlate Courses; PHY 306/Mathematical Physics or MAT 229 Multivariable Calculus; and PHY 311/Analog and Digital Electronics or PHY 451/Advanced Lab or CHE 410/Instrumental Analysis.
 Students are also required to take either two CHE 478/Special Topics in Materials Science courses (including those that may be cross-listed from other CHE 47X) or one CHE 478 (or cross-listed CHE 47X) and PHY 345/Physics of Clouds and Climate or PHY 436/Condensed Matter or PHY 478/Photonics, Optics, and Materials.
-Students must complete at least one PHY course greater than 200-level.
+Students must complete at least one PHY course 300-level or higher.